dorna-robotics/blog/drawing/readme.md

 ```python
 robot.connect("ip address", 443)
 ```
 Next you will set the width and length of the image you want in mm.
-This is used to find the ratio of width to length for scaling.
+This is used to find the ratio of width to length for scaling the image.
 ```python
 #set the width and length in milimeters
 width = 200